 Deferring an Offer of Admission

-Thereafter, the applicant must reapply for admission.
-Transfer credit for coursework completed during the deferral period is ordinarily not granted.
+Students may not defer enrollment to take classes at another college during the deferral period as transfer credit for coursework completed during the deferral period is ordinarily not granted.